-Professor: Kerry D. Hansen

-Assistant Professor: Michael Brenchley
+Professor: Kerry D. Hansen Assistant Professor: Michael Brenchley

-Sociology studies the patterns of social structure and interaction from the micro-level through the macro-level of social analysis.
-It uses human demography and human ecology as a background for three major theoretical frameworks: Symbolic Interaction Theory, Functional Theory, and Conflict Theory.
-Sociology encourages students to develop a "sociological imagination"

-through which they may develop insights into how social forces at all levels form a complex playing-field of social life on which, through their interaction with others, students may maximize their opportunities.
+Sociology studies the patterns of social structure and interaction from the micro-level through the macrolevel of social analysis.
+The frameworks of Symbolic Interaction Theory, Functional Theory, and Conflict Theory are used to understand the social world and examine its relationship and impact on the individual.
+Sociology encourages students to develop a "sociological imagination" through which they may develop insights into how social forces at all levels form a complex playing-field of social life on which, through their interaction with others, students may maximize their opportunities.

-Students who complete the two sociology courses offered at Snow College are expected to demonstrate that they
+Students who complete the two sociology courses offered at Snow College are expected to demonstrate that they: